 - Add tomatoes, let them boil.

-- Cook in simmer for 15 to 30 minutes while stirring continuously.
+- Simmer for 15 to 30 minutes while stirring continuously.

 Preparation time: 55min